Documentation Index

 Caution

 Additional fees apply when you request a subscription to Load Balancer.
-To see the introduction to Load Balancer and its pricing plans, go to Services > Storage > Load Balancer on NAVER Cloud Platform's portal.
+To access information about Load Balancer introduction and pricing plans, see Services > Storage > Load Balancer on NAVER Cloud Platform portal.

 5. Set ACG

-Set the Access Control Group (ACG) for an MySQL Server to allow the access of the application server to the created MySQL Server.
+Set the Access Control Group (ACG) for a MySQL Server to allow the access of the application server to the created MySQL Server.

 Use the MySQL Client and test to see if you can properly connect to the created MySQL Server.